RashadHagen/VirtualBox-Create-And-Connect-Windows-OS-As-Host-Only-To-Windows-Server-As-NAT/README.md

 </div>
-  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>•	NOTE: After all this is setup, to get internet to work on your Windows 11 virtual machine, you will have to have your Windows Server 2025 virtual machine open, too.
-Since, the internet to Windows 11 is coming from Windows Server 2025.</b></span>
+  <span style="font-family: Arial, sans-serif; font-size: 16px;"><b>•	NOTE: AFTER ALL THIS IS SETUP: TO GET INTERNET TO WORK ON YOUR WINDOWS 11 VIRTUAL MACHINE, YOU WILL HAVE TO HAVE YOUR WINDOWS SERVER 2025 VIRTUAL MACHINE OPEN, TOO.
+SINCE, THE INTERNET TO WINDOWS 11 IS COMING FROM WINDOWS SERVER 2025.</b></span>
 <br/><br/><br/>